 Closed vs. Open Systems

 Closed systems ensure that all of the milk that you pump makes it to the collection container.
 This is because the motor system is completely closed off from the collection components.
 Open systems can draw some droplets of milk into the motor and tubing.
-This makes it so some milk gets lost in the system and requires that the tubing is regularly cleaned to prevent bacteria and mold growth or milk contamination.
+This makes it so some milk gets lost in the system and requires that the tubing is regularly cleaned to prevent bacteria and mould growth or milk contamination.
+Here is a useful resource to check out best breast pump reviews.

 Breast Pump Insurance Coverage